 Table of Contents

-The cozy mountain town of Wells BC is a real gem, situated near the end of the Gold Rush Trail.
 The town was built in the 1930s to accommodate the gold miners.
 Today, Wells is home to a generation of artists, musicians, and industrialists alike, giving the town a special vibe.
 It’s a place that sets you back in time.

 The unique and colourful heritage buildings are full of history.
 The population of about 236 triples during the summer season with actors and students move in to bring Historic Barkerville alive for the season.

 Island Mountain School of Arts is also a reason for the population increase during summer.
 The school offers workshops in folk art, the performing arts, photography and journalism, drawing and watercolour.

 Because neighbouring Barkerville shuts down for winter, some of the restaurants and shops in Wells close in winter as well.

 Getting There And Around